House committee debates bill that would overrule state restrictions on abortion

 MAJOR BROADCAST MORNING AND EVENING NEWS SHOWS IGNORE BUTTIGIEG'S RESPONSE TO INFANTICIDE QUESTION

-In response, committee chairman Frank Pallone, D-N.J., said state laws infringed on women's constitutional rights.
+Committee chairman Frank Pallone, D-N.J., said state laws infringed on women's constitutional rights.
 "The result of these increasingly restrictive laws is that women all across the country are having a harder time accessing abortion care, which they have a constitutional right to obtain," he said.

 Wednesday's hearing took place one day after the Senate Judiciary Committee debated a measure that would provide legal protections for a child born alive after abortions and a little over a week after President Trump recognized a young girl born at 21 weeks -- earlier than the generally accepted gestational age for fetal viability -- in his State of the Union Address.